 - Determine if your business is in a flood zone and, if so, what type.

-- When flooding in your local area is an imminent possibility, transfer your inventory and equipment to a safe facility.
+- Transfer your inventory and equipment to a safe facility, if possible.

 Protect your business records

 The loss of records, files, and documents from a disaster can add to damage costs and delay your return to normal operations.
 The longer these records are unavailable, the more likely you are to permanently lose customers.
 To protect your important documents, first consider their vulnerability to different types of disasters (flood, fire, etc.), and take the following steps:

 - Keep computers above flood level and away from large windows.